High-order operators

 [eqn]

-where each of the operators [eqn] is hermitian, and the associated coefficients [eqn] are always real.
+where each of the operators [eqn] is hermitian, and the associated coefficients [eqn] are always real-valued.

 In contrast to spherical tensor operators (analogous to p+, p0, and p- orbitals), these operators are tesseral (analogous to px, py and pz).
 Positive k corresponds to cosine tesseral components, and negative k corresponds to sine tesseral components.

-Care should be exercised when using literature values for the coefficients, since conventions for the normalization and the phase of these operators vary.
+Be careful when using literature values for the coefficients, since conventions for the normalization and the phase of these operators vary widely.
 Also, many papers contain substantial amounts of typos.

-In EasySpin, matrix representations of the extended Stevens operators are provided by the function stev and can be used in all simulation functions.
+In EasySpin, matrix representations of the extended Stevens operators are provided by the function stev and can be used in most simulation functions.

 Relation to conventional parameters